 What is WeChat?

-Despite its rising popularity, many Western users are not familiar with WeChat.
-At first glance, it looks a lot like WhatsApp.
+At first glance, WeChat looks a lot like WhatsApp.
 But WeChat is more than just a messaging app.
-It’s a do-everything app that lets you send money, read content, and even apply for loans!
+It’s a do-everything app that lets you send money, read articles, and even apply for loans!
 Here’s a brief introduction before we get into the features.

-WeChat has four main panels.
+WeChat has four main tabs.
 Chats and Contacts are what you would expect, containing your conversations and friends on WeChat.
-Interestingly, the Contacts panel has rather advanced organizational features including folders and tags.
+Interestingly, the Contacts tab has rather advanced organizational features including folders and tags.

 Where is WeChat Popular?

-Since then, WeChat has always dominated the Chinese market.
-Around 79% of China's population uses WeChat and there haven’t been any competitors until recently.
+Around 79% of China's population uses WeChat and it hasn’t had any competitors until recently.
 However, WeChat is unlikely to lose its crown because its features power the interactions of everyday life.

-If you’re looking for a WeChat Business Account you have three different types of WeChat Official Accounts to choose from WeChat Subscription Account, WeChat Service Account and WeChat Work.
+If you’re looking for a WeChat Business Account, you have three WeChat Official Accounts to choose from WeChat Subscription Account, WeChat Service Account and WeChat Work.

 Similar to Slack or Google Chat, WeChat Work is used for internal company messaging.
-Meanwhile, WeChat Subscription Accounts and WeChat Service Accounts are used for connecting with customers.
-These accounts are intended for different use cases.
+Meanwhile, WeChat Subscription Accounts and WeChat Service Accounts are used for customer communication.

 WeChat Business: Subscription and Service Accounts